 In 2018, it was included in Coordinates: A Public Art Project, curated by Nancy Baker Cahill, which translates artists’ work into site-specific AR.
 The piece includes two identical photos in two Washington D.C. locations.
 The first hovers over the reflecting pool on the west side of the National Mall, such that it blocks the view of the Capitol Building.
 The second image is one mile away, floating in the sky above the Department of Justice as if it were a flag.
 The images are a reminder that it takes the complicity of many people to enforce the administration’s policies.

-In 2020 an additional version of Daughters, This Little, was created in collaboration with Glenda Carpio for DYKWTCA, organized by artists and activist Mary Ellen Carroll and Lucas Michael.
+In 2020, an additional version of Daughters, This Little, was created in collaboration with Glenda Carpio for DYKWTCA, organized by artists and activists Mary Ellen Carroll and Lucas Michael.
 The work was made utilizing the Flores Accounts in solidarity with the detained and separated children at the US-Mexico border.